What is the probability that a vaccinated person is shielded from Covid-19? A Bayesian MCMC based reanalysis of published data with emphasis on what should be reported as 'efficacy': Beta approximation of the MCMC results and its utility

 As we have seen, the pdf's of $\epsilon$ have been obtained starting from a uniform prior.
 The same must be for Pfizer, since they also did a Bayesian analysis, as explicitly stated in their paper \cite{Pfizer_NEJM} and as revealed by the expression `credible interval' (see Tab.~\ref{tab:vaccine_efficacy_published}), and their values practically coincide with ours.
 Instead, in the case of the other results, the expression `confidence interval' seems to refer to a frequentistic analysis, in which ``there are no priors''.
 But in reality it is not difficult to show that sound frequentist analyses (e.g. those based on {\em likelihood}) can be seen as approximations of Bayesian analyses in which a flat prior was used (see e.g. Ref.~\cite{BR}).
 The resulting `estimate' corresponds to the mode of the posterior distribution under that assumption.

 The question is now what to do if an expert has a `non flat' {\em informative prior} (indeed none would {\em à priori} believe that values of $\epsilon$ close to zero or to unity would be equally likely!).
 Should she ask to repeat the analysis inserting her prior distribution of $\epsilon$?
 Fortunately this is not the case.
 Indeed, as we have discussed in Ref.~\cite{sampling}, due to the symmetric and peer roles of {\em likelihood} and prior in the so called Bayes' rule, {\em each of the two has the role of `reshaping' the other}.
 Moreover, since a posterior distribution based on a uniform prior concerning the variable of interest can be interpreted as a likelihood (besides factors irrelevant for the inference), we can {\em apply} to it an {\em expert's prior in a second time} (see Ref.~\cite{sampling} for details).
-It becomes then clear the importance of the observation that the pdf's of $\epsilon$ derived by MCMC can be approximated by Beta distributions: from the MCMC mean and standard deviation we can evaluate the Beta of interest, as we have seen above; this function can be then easily multiplied by the expert's prior; the normalization can be done by numerical integration and finally the posterior distribution of $\epsilon$ also conditioned on the expert's prior can be obtained.
+It becomes then clear the importance of the observation that the pdf's of $\epsilon$ derived by MCMC can be approximated by Beta distributions: from the MCMC mean and standard deviation we can evaluate the parameters of the Beta of interest, as we have seen above; this function can be then easily multiplied by the expert's prior; the normalization can be done by numerical integration and finally the posterior distribution of $\epsilon$ also conditioned on the expert's prior can be obtained.

 This implementation in a second step of the expert opinion becomes particularly simple if also her prior is modeled by a Beta, recognized to be a quite flexible distribution.
-For example, indicating by $r_F$ and $s_F$ the Beta parameters $[$calculated with Eq.~(\ref{eq:r_from_E-sigma})\,-\,(\ref{eq:s_from_E-sigma})$]$ obtained by a flat prior and by $r_0$ and $s_0$ the parameters of the Beta informative prior, the posterior distribution will still be a Beta with parameters\footnote{In fact, assuming that the MCMC based pdf of $\epsilon$ starting from a flat prior (`$F$') can be approximated by a Beta, we can write it, neglecting irrelevant factors, as
+For example, indicating by $r_F$ and $s_F$ the Beta parameters $[$calculated with Eq.~(\ref{eq:r_from_E-sigma})\,-\,(\ref{eq:s_from_E-sigma})$]$ obtained by a flat prior and by $r_0$ and $s_0$ the parameters of the Beta informative prior, the posterior distribution will still be a Beta with parameters